in

 Follow the same process as the water and vinegar solution by leaving the paste on the surface for a few minutes before rubbing and rinsing everything off.

-Once applied to the ground, use a toothbrush to rub it on the grout and a sponge and water to clean the dirt and mixture.
+Once applied to the ground, use a toothbrush to rub it on the sealant and a sponge and water to clean the dirt and mixture.

-It might be a bit tedious to clean your black grout but it is a necessary task you need to undertake if you want to maintain the stunning look it offers your white subway tile.
-It is crucial for black grout since staining and discoloration can destroy its classy look.
+It might be a bit tedious to clean your sealant, but it is a necessary task you need to undertake if you want to maintain the stunning look it offers your white subway tile.
+It is crucial since staining and discoloration can destroy its classy look.

-Should You Use Black Grout On White Subway Tile?
+Should You Use Dark Grout on White Color Tile?

-Bathroom with kitchen with white subway tile and black grout wall, tub, and door Yes, you can use black grout on white subway tile especially if you’re looking for something that’s both classy and dramatic.
+Yes, you can use black grout on white subway tile, especially if you’re looking for something that’s both classy and dramatic.
 The contrast of the dark and light shades can look wonderful and provide a certain depth to the appearance.

-Black grout can serve as a bold outline of the tiles and add texture to the area.
-Whatever pattern you choose to have for your white tiles (like the subway), the black grout can emphasize it more and give it a bolder look.
+It can serve as a bold outline of the tiles and add texture to the area.
+Whatever pattern you choose to have for your tiles (like the subway), a darker filler can emphasize it more and give it a bolder look.

-The major downside of using black grout is that even if many homeowners believe it hides dirt, it will also lead you to believe that it’s still in good condition even when it needs a thorough cleaning from dirt and mold.
-If this is the case, just make sure to regularly clean the grout, with or without the dirt showing.
+The major downside of using this kind of filler is that even if many homeowners believe it hides dirt, it will also lead you to believe that it’s still in good condition, even when it needs a thorough cleaning from dirt and mold.
+If this is the case, just make sure to regularly clean the mortar, with or without the dirt showing.

 See more related content in our article about full tile bathroom wall designs on this page.